Table of Contents

 ;

-Now we can implement AsyncIndexedRead
+Now we can implement AsyncIndexedRead for our SegmentedLog:

 Notice that this API doesn't use any caching behaviour.
 This API has been designed to not contain any side effects and be perfectly idempotent in nature.